 We also help new farmers begin their farming operations, communities affordably upgrade their water infrastructure and homeowners have title protection while reinvesting the profits back into the state.
-All of these milestones in turn mean more economic development, more community stability and more jobs for lowa.
+All of these milestones in turn mean more economic development, more community stability and more jobs for Iowa.

-The following report illustrates the performance of the Iowa Finance Authority programs during FY20.
+The following report illustrates the performance of the Iowa Finance Authority programs during FY23.
 This report does not include information about programs that were inactive during the fiscal year.

-FY21 Highlights - By the Numbers
+FY23 Highlights - By the Numbers

-- 2,411 lowans realized their dream of homeownership through the lowa Finance Authority's homeownership programs. - 2,187 or nearly 91% of these homebuyers also used an IFA down payment assistance program to help make their dream of homeownership a reality. - ▶ 142,499 residential title certificates were issued, incurring more than \$28.5 billion of lowa real estate, the most in any single-year in the program's 35-year history. - \$2 million in Iowa Title Guaranty revenues were kept in Iowa to support homebuyers with down payment assistance. - ▼ 381 military service members and veterans received up to \$5,000 in down payment and closing cost assistance to purchase a home. - 669 Iowa families will have access to affordable housing through more than \$13.2 million in federal housing tax credits that were awarded to 18 projects. - More than 2,100 families were assisted with housing through the State Housing Trust Fund. - 77 communities received low-cost State Revolving Fund loans for water quality projects totaling more than \$308 million. - 43 beginning farmers received assistance beginning their livestock and crop farming operations, including the purchase 3,123 acres of farmland.
+- 2,310 lowans realized their dream of homeownership through the lowa Finance Authority's homeownership programs. - 2,007 or more than 87% of these homebuyers also used an IFA down payment assistance program to help make their dream of homeownership a reality. - 88,239 residential title certificates were issued, covering more than \$19.7 billion of lowa real estate. - \$3.5 million in Iowa Title Guaranty revenues were kept in Iowa to support homebuyers with down payment assistance. - 390 military service members and veterans received up to \$5,000 in down payment and closing cost assistance to purchase a home. - 1,009 lowa families will have access to affordable housing through more than \$16.7 million in federal housing tax credits that were awarded to 12 projects. - Nearly 2,400 families will be assisted through more than \$11.3 million in investments through the State Housing Trust Fund, the most in a single year in program history. - 64 communities received low-cost State Revolving Fund loans for water quality projects totaling more than \$471 million, the most in a single year in program history. - 236 beginning farmers received assistance beginning their livestock and crop farming operations, including the purchase or lease of 52,510 acres of farmland.